enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 The deployment step simply moves the result of the build (the application jar file) into the ``$XP_HOME/deploy`` directory.
 From there, Enonic XP will detect, install and start the application automatically.

+1. Check that the app has installed and started

-#.
-Log in to the Administrative console (http://localhost:8080) with the Administrative user credentials (userid "su" and password
+  A. Log in to the Administrative console (http://localhost:8080) with the Administrative user credentials (userid "su" and password
      "password").

-#.
-Navigate to the Applications App.
+  B. Navigate to the Applications App.
 The application you just deployed should be listed.

-#.
-Click the app "MyApp" to see information about it and confirm that it has started.
+  C. Click the app "MyApp" to see information about it and confirm that it has started.

 Hello World Site
 ================